stahlscott/stahlish/content/post/books-clean-code-3.md

 > Readability is perhaps even more important in unit tests than it is in production code.

 Very important to follow an explicit, clean, readable pattern, without any shortcuts.
-I like to use the following Arrange/Act/Assert pattern:
+Following Arrange/Act/Assert (or Build/Operate/Check, both of which are implementations of Given/When/Then) pattern:
-1) Arrange: stage data & set expected result variables
+1. Arrange: stage data & set expected result variables
-2) Act: execute the production code we're testing
+2. Act: execute the production code we're testing
-3) Assert: run your assertions (Hamcrest++) against your expectations
+3. Assert: run your assertions (Hamcrest++) against your expectations

 This should make any test code I write simple for the reader to understand and modify to their needs.
 If the arrange step is repeated across methods, extract that to a helper.
 Easy and clear.
-This is also similar to Given/When/Then.

-... as I continue one page further, they describe this exact thing as Build/Operate/Check.
-My name is catchier though.
-But they do show code I would describe as "fine" and refactor it with explicit, expressive helper methods to make it even clearer.
+They proceed to show code I would describe as "fine" and refactor it with explicit, expressive helper methods to make it even clearer.
 I will consider doing this in the future.

 > Test a single concept in each test function.